 How dog food can cause or prevent tear stains

-Dog tear stains are caused by porphyrins, a chemical canines excrete in their tears, saliva, and urine.
+Dog tear stains are caused by porphyrins, chemicals canines excrete in their tears, saliva, and urine.
 There are many reasons your dog may develop porphyrins and tear stains, and it’s difficult to prevent them entirely.

 Some breeds are just more prone to staining than others, due to the shape of their skulls and the depth of their eye sockets.1 Some dogs develop stains due to environmental irritants, such as pollen or cleaning supplies.
 These can be difficult to deal with since they’re largely outside of your control.